logo

 Pennsbury Manor | Home

 Learn about William Penn, the 17th Century and Pennsbury Manor from the comfort of your home!
 Our Virtual Classroom offers free, fun activities for students for both inside and outside the house.
-Just visit our Virtual Classroom HERE!
+Find out more: Call 215-946-0400

 How would your students like to learn about the founding of Pennsylvania from the man himself?
 All Manor House to School House programs are provided by William Penn in the classroom.
 Each program runs 45-60 minutes in length and can accommodate up to two classes at a cost of $250.
 An additional program on the same day is $100.
 Call the Education Program Coordinator at 215-946-0400 to book your Manor House to School House program at least two weeks in advance.